cinderl/voltage_predictor/README.md

 - **Permission errors in Docker:** When mounting volumes, ensure file permissions allow the container user to read/write `./models`.

 **Training Results**
-- **Artifacts:**: See the `models/` folder for generated plots and artifacts.
+- **Artifacts**: See the `models/` folder for generated plots and artifacts.
 The most relevant plots are embedded below for quick review.

 Regression model training loss: